constructorlabs/delivereat/README.md

 ```

 * Check out [Nodemon](https://nodemon.io/) to automatically rebuild and restart your server when changes are saved.
+-->

 ## README

-* Produce a README.md which explains
+- Produce a README.md which explains

-  * what the project does
+  - what the project does
-  * what technologies it uses
+  - what technologies it uses
-  * how to build it and run it
+  - how to build it and run it
-  * any unresolved issues the user should be aware of
+  - any unresolved issues the user should be aware of

+  ## unresolved issues:

+- unable to fetch a post request (App.js line 84)

+* i recieved error message"Failed to load http://localhost:8080/api/order: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Origin 'http://127.0.0.1:8080' is therefore not allowed access.
+If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled."

+* i have to change headers (this README file line 70) to header (App.js line 87) for the fetch to complete a post request.

+* due to Acess control issue above I tested it with postman and i was able to creat a property under Object Orders. when i fetch post request via App.js it comes back blank